logo image

 1402 - Robert imprisoned his nephew and rival to the throne David, Duke of Rothesay, the eldest son of King Robert III, in the Well Tower at Falkland.
 The imprisoned Duke died from neglect and starvation.
 The Duke of Albany died in 1420 without becoming king of Scotland.

 1430s - construction of the Royal Palace inside the large fortress of Edinburgh Castle begins.
-This is a fairly small Palace but secure inside the castle walls.
+This is a fairly small Palace but secure inside the Castle walls.

 1503 - James IV completed the large Linlithgow Palace by Edinburgh as the Scots Royals largest Palace.
 This was a country Palace with little defense.